nasqnik/ft_printf/README.md

 # ft_printf - 42 Project

 **ft_printf** is focused on recreating the functionality of the standard C `printf` function.
+The project also includes proper error management, ensuring that the function returns `-1` in case of failure, as in the standard `printf`.

 Supports the limited amount of specifiers: